gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

     - Select the source and destination you just created.
     - Follow instructions above for **Complete connection**.

-That’s it!
-Your connection is set up and ready to go! 🎉

 ## 2. Setting Up the DBT Project

-[DBT (data build tool)](https://www.getDBT.com/) allows you to transform your data by writing, documenting, and executing SQL workflows.
-Setting up the DBT project requires specifying connection details for your data platform, in this case, BigQuery.
+[DBT (data build tool)](https://www.getDBT.com/) Setting up the DBT project requires specifying connection details for your data platform, in this case, BigQuery.
 Here’s a step-by-step guide to help you set this up:

 1. **Navigate to the DBT Project Directory**: